OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 ### Debug the Excel, PowerPoint, or Word add-in

+The best method for debugging an add-in in Visual Studio 2022 depends on whether the add-in is running in WebView2, which is the webview control that is associated with Microsoft Edge (Chromium), or an older webview control.
+To determine which webview control is being used, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+If your computer is using WebView2, see [Use the built-in Visual Studio debugger](#use-the-built-in-visual-studio-debugger).
+For any other webview control, see [Use the browser developer tools](#use-the-browser-developer-tools).

+#### Use the built-in Visual Studio debugger

+1. Set breakpoints, as needed, in the source JavaScript or TypeScript files.
+You can do this either before or after you start the add-in as described in the earlier section [Start the Excel, PowerPoint, or Word add-in project](#start-the-excel-powerpoint-or-word-add-in-project).

+1. When the add-in is running, use the add-in's UI to run the code that contains your breakpoints.

+> [!IMPORTANT]
+> Breakpoints set in `Office.initialize` or `Office.onReady` aren't hit.
+To debug these methods, see [Debug the initialize and onReady functions](../testing/debug-initialize-onready.md).

+> [!TIP]
+> If you encounter any problems, there is more information at [Debug a JavaScript or TypeScript app in Visual Studio](https://learn.microsoft.com/visualstudio/javascript/debug-nodejs?view=vs-2022).

+#### Use the browser developer tools

+1. Follow the steps in the earlier section [Start the Excel, PowerPoint, or Word add-in project](#start-the-excel-powerpoint-or-word-add-in-project).

-1. Launch the add-in in the Office application.
+1. Launch the add-in in the Office application if it isn't already open.
 For example, if it is a task pane add-in, it will have added a button to the **Home** ribbon (for example, a **Show Taskpane** button).
 Select the button in the ribbon.

    > [!NOTE]
-   > If your add-in is not sideloaded by Visual Studio, you can sideload it manually.
+   > If your add-in isn't sideloaded by Visual Studio, you can sideload it manually.
 In Excel, PowerPoint, or Word, choose the **Insert** tab, and then choose the down-arrow located to the right of **My Add-ins**.
    >
    > ![Screenshot showing Insert ribbon in Excel on Windows with the My Add-ins arrow highlighted.](../images/excel-cf-register-add-in-1b.png)
    >